 - We maintain a positive view on European equities, supported by strong economic activity indicators, solid earnings delivery and attractive valuations.
 The European Central Bank decided to reduce its bond-buying volume, which clearly acknowledges the robust and sustainable uptick in the European economy.

 Asia Pacific (ex Hong Kong ex China ex Japan)

-All data are sourced from Invesco dated 20 December 2016 unless otherwise stated.
+From the perspective of Hong Kong pension investing.
+All data are sourced from Invesco dated 21 November 2017 unless otherwise stated.